 Laura Cumming, Observer Books of the Year

-'The pleasure of this book lies in the quality of these observations – Clark’s relentlessly keen attention to the small details that ought not mean a great deal but often send you reeling.
+'The pleasure of this book lies in the quality of these observations – Clark’s relentlessly keen attention to the small details that ought not to mean a great deal but often send you reeling.
 He makes you want to squint close to the original, seeing it suddenly aslant'